 - Pathway Builder, which you can use to assemble your online CBT tools into treatment plans or programs

-- Expansion Library, a database of customizable templates including digital cognitive-behavioral therapy activities such as Moving From Cognitive Fusion To Cognitive Defusion and Cognitive Restructuring (shown below)
+- Expansion Library, a database of customizable templates including digital cognitive-behavioral therapy Activities such as the Moving From Cognitive Fusion To Cognitive Defusion and Cognitive Restructuring Expansions (shown below)

 - HIPAA-compliant Quenza Chat, for guiding, motivating, supporting, and checking in with clients, and

 - Live results tracking, a feature that automatically collects your clients’ results and responses so that can track their progress as your program unfolds.

 All digitally delivered iCBT programs will look different, and tools such as Quenzas give you complete control over how you’d like to structure your solutions.